Date of Birth 5 July 1954

 Most important awards, prizes and academies

-International Associate for Critical Realism, International Sociological Associate, Polish Sociological Associate, Polish Philosophical Associate.
+International Associate for Critical Realism – Member of Council, International Sociological Associate, Polish Sociological Associate, Polish Philosophical Associate.

 Summary of scientific research